Why Build A Chicken Coop?

-One important tip to learn from here is that daylight, and not the temperature that affects egg production because daylight stimulates the productive cycle of egg layers, the more it is exposed to light the better the quality of the eggs.
+One important tip to learn from here is that daylight, and not the temperature affects egg production because daylight stimulates the productive cycle of egg layers, the more it is exposed to light the better the quality of the eggs.

 Use Artificial Lightings

-Therefore, the spring and summer months when the chicken is receiving more sunlight than usual, their eggs production also increases.
+Therefore, in the spring and summer months when the chicken is receiving more sunlight than usual, their egg production also increases.
 If daylight is short in certain months of the year, it can be easily compensated with artificial light as used by commercial farmers, but it can add up to your utility bills.

-If you want your chickens to continue producing eggs during the winter months, consider hanging light inside the coop for an extension of time to simulate addition daylight hours.
-Ensure safety measures are in place, and the lights do not fall off and the electrical wiring may not cause a short-circuit, that would start a fire.
+If you want your chickens to continue producing eggs during the winter months, consider hanging light inside the coop for an extension of time to simulate additional daylight hours.
+Ensure safety measures are in place, the lights do not fall off and the electrical wiring may not cause a short-circuit, that would start a fire.

-It is best to install a dim transition light, to mimic dusk, to enable the birds has the opportunity to settle down before it suddenly becomes dark.
-So when you start building your own chicken coop, you have learned how windows are properly placed to get the maximum benefits of the sunlight.
+It is best to install a dim transition light, to mimic dusk, to enable the birds to have the opportunity to settle down before it suddenly becomes dark.
+So when you start building your own chicken coop, you have learned how windows are properly placed to get the maximum benefits of sunlight.
 Windows also play an important role in air circulation in the coop.
-If placed too high, air may not flow down to the chickens and placed too low to the ground, the air may not fill the coop effectively.
+If placed too high, air may not flow down to the chickens and if placed too low to the ground, the air may not fill the coop effectively.

 Learn more about the building plans here.